-The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee of the Faculty Senate.
-It is established to hear all appeals arising from the following:
+The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee of the Faculty Senate. .
+It is composed of experienced hearing officers and is established to decide whether appeals arising from the following should result in a hearing:

-- Instructor-imposed sanctions, including: lowering of final course grade, failure of course, or exclusion from further participation in the class. - 2.
-Final course grades. - 3.
-Sanctions imposed for academic dishonesty. - 4.
-Dismissal from an academic program. - 5.
-Dismissal from the University. - Such other cases as may be referred to the Board.
+- Instructor-imposed sanctions, including: lowering of final course grade, failure of course, or exclusion from further participation in the class.

-B. Composition of the Board:
+- Final course grades.

+- Sanctions imposed for academic dishonesty.

+- 4. Dismissal from an academic program.

+- 5. Dismissal from the University.

+- 6. Such other cases as may be referred to the Board.

+- B. Function:

-The Academic Appeals Board shall be composed of faculty and student members chosen in the following manner:
+The University Academic Appeals Board collectively determines whether:

-1. Faculty Members:

-The Dean of each constituent college and school of othe University shall appoint five (5) faculty members from his/her unit to serve on the Board.
-Such appointsments will be made annuall in the spring semester with the understanding that some of these faculty members will be available to hear appeals during the summer terms and the week before the beginning of Spring semester.
+- The prior steps of the appeal process have been completed. - b) The claim (if substantiated) would result in the overturning of the academic sanction.
+This means that some policy may have been violated in the application of the sanction, arbitrariness or capriciousness may been a factor in the sanction, different standards may have been applied to the student or there may have been bad faith or ill will on the part of the instructor's applying of the sanction. - c) Appropriate documentation of the claim needs to be provided in order to justify a hearing.
+It is the student's job to provide documentation for his/her claims.
+The Board may ask for additional documentation from either students or faculty in order to determine whether a hearing is justified. - VII.
+The purpose of the Hearing Panel is to hear arguments, evaluate evidence, and reach a decision by voting in an Academic Hearing. - A. The Hearing Panel shall be composed of faculty and student members chosen in the following manner: - 1.
+Faculty Members: - The Dean of each constituent college and school of the University shall appoint five (5) faculty members from his/her unit to serve on the Panel.
+Such appointments will be made annually in the spring semester with the understanding that some of these faculty members will be available to hear appeals during the summer terms and the week before the beginning of Spring semester.
 Terms will run from May 15 to the following May 15.

-2. Student Members:

-The President of Student Government shall appoint three (3) students from each of the constituent colleges and schools of the University, at least one of whom should be a graduate student.
+Faculty members serving on the Panel must have Graduate Faculty status if the course in question is a graduate course. - 2.
+Student Members: - The President of Student Government shall appoint three (3) students from each of the constituent colleges and schools of the University, at least one of whom should be a graduate student.
+Students serving on the Panel must be graduate students if the course in question is a graduate course.

-Hearing Officers:
+3. Hearing Officers:

 The Budget and Academic Policy Committee will call for volunteers and appoint two Hearing Officers each spring.
-It is desirable but not reqired that the Hearing Officers have served on the Hearing Board.
+It is desirable but not required that the Hearing Officers have served on the Hearing Panel.

-C. Selection of Members for an Individual Hearing:
+B. Selection of Members for an Individual Hearing:

 An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student member, and one (1) non-voting Hearing Officer.
 The members of the Hearing Panel shall be chosen by the Chairperson of the Budget and Academic Policy Committee or his/her designee.
-In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the panel should be chosen from the Board members appointed from the constituent college or school involved.

-VII.
+VIII.
 Hearing Procedures